 Why Social Distancing Is Important

-Social distancing helps limit contact with contaminated objects and people, and it is meant to be practiced in conjunction with, and not as a substitute for, other actions to reduce the spread of the virus, such as staying home if sick, hand hygiene, sneeze and cough etiquette, use of cloth face coverings and other protective measures.
+Social distancing means keeping a safe distance from others not from your household or safe social bubble or cohort.
+It is meant to be practiced in conjunction with, and not as a substitute for, other actions to reduce the spread of the virus, such as staying home if sick, hand hygiene, sneeze and cough etiquette, use of cloth face coverings and other protective measures.

 - Adhere to all social distancing signage, barriers and other visual reminders throughout the campus.
 Follow building and classroom signage for entering and exiting classrooms and other shared spaces, avoiding grouping in hallways.